MENU

 What is the symptom of bowel cancer?
 Colonic irrigation prevents candidiasis of the intestine

-Candidiasis of the intestine is an infectious lesion in the digestive tract that weakens its immune system.
+Candidiasis of the intestine is an infectious lesion in the digestive tract that can weaken the immune system.
 Besides, forms of intestinal candidiasis may vary.
-They depend on the dilution of the stool, ulcerative colitis and fungal sepsis.
+They depend on the dilution of the stool, as well as ulcerative colitis and fungal sepsis.

 The treatment includes three main procedures, such as